 Old Redmond Schoolhouse

 We anticipated the opening of ORSH for the start of the 2019-20 school year.
 ORSH is being re-designed as an Early Learning Center with the capacity for 10 classrooms.
-ORSH is a beautiful building in the heart of downtown Redmond.
-Built in 1922, it is registered as a historical landmark by the Redmond Regional Landmarks Commission.
+ORSH, built in 1922, is a beautiful building in the heart of downtown Redmond.

 After transitioning the building back from the City of Redmond, work began in the fall of 2018 on the interior remodel.
 One of the challenges when remodeling an older, historic building is the potential to uncover additional work that needs to be done once you begin to remove walls and ceilings.
 In early spring, the contractor for the project, Lydig Construction, let the district know that it believed additional maintenance was required on the building exterior including rooftops, exterior brick and mortar, and window casings to ensure the building was secure from moisture.